Coronavirus (COVID-19) Contracted on a Cruise Ship Lawyers

 Early on, it was clear that this was not an illness that should be taken lightly, and yet it seems like that’s exactly what the cruise line industry did.
 They ended up putting the lives of thousands of passengers and staff at risk in order to continue operating and making money.
 As the virus continued to spread, cruise ships turned into petri dishes, the perfect breeding ground for the virus to incubate and infect more people in close proximity to one another.
 At the end of April, the Miami Herald found that at least 2,592 people have tested positive for COVID-19 during or immediately following a cruise.

-The more testing that is completed, the more the entire picture starts to come into focus.
+The more testing that is completed, the more the entire picture becomes focused.
 Thousands who thought they were safe to travel because cruise companies, including the Norwegian and Princess cruise lines, downplayed the severity of COVID-19 are finding out just how wrong those companies were.
 Cruise lines put the health and safety of people at risk, and unfortunately, some are paying the ultimate price for that greed.
 Three Royal Caribbean crew members lost their lives to COVID-19 in a matter of just eight days.

-The bad publicity that cruise lines have gained as a result of their poor handling of the coronavirus outbreak has begun to tarnish the industry’s reputation.
-Media outlets are already pointing to the number of ways the industry will have to change in order to continue to do business in a post-coronavirus world, however long that takes.
+The bad publicity that cruise lines have gained due to their poor handling of the coronavirus outbreak has begun to tarnish the industry’s reputation.
+Media outlets are already pointing to the number of ways the industry will have to change to continue doing business in a post-coronavirus world, however long that takes.
 The question is, will it be enough?

-Cases like the MSC Meraviglia, a cruise ship that docked in Miami, Florida, on March 15, then allowed thousands of passengers to leave the ship, despite multiple cases of coronavirus onboard, show just how irresponsible the industry has been.
-It is this type of reckless behavior that continues to demonstrate a serious lack of responsibility for cruise ship passengers and staff during this difficult time.
-Big-name cruise lines, such as Norwegian, Costa, and Princess, are all facing mounting lawsuits over their failure to protect the health and safety of their staff and passengers.
+Cases like the MSC Meraviglia, a cruise ship that docked in Miami, Florida, on March 15, then allowed thousands of passengers to leave the ship despite multiple coronavirus cases, show how irresponsible the industry has been.
+This type of reckless behavior continues to demonstrate a serious lack of responsibility for cruise ship passengers and staff during this difficult time.
+Big-name cruise lines, such as Norwegian, Costa, and Princess, face mounting lawsuits over their failure to protect the health and safety of their staff and passengers.